 Volunteering in a remote location can challenge the way you perceive the world.
 You’ll become familiar with cultures that were new to you.
-And you’ll learn a raft of practical skills ranging from identifying corals to tracking animals through the jungle.
+And you’ll learn tons of practical skills – ranging from identifying corals to tracking animals through the jungle.

-A digital detox is when you give yourself a break from using digital devices such as smartphones and computers.
-Disconnecting from the online world can help you to reduce stress and enjoy more connections or experiences.
+Disconnecting from the online world can help you to reduce stress and enjoy more real-life connections or experiences.
 This can benefit your mental health.

-The idea of digital detox is largely linked to the growing understanding that social media and having a digital life can have a profound impact on our mental health.
+The idea of a digital detox is largely linked to the growing understanding that social media – and maintaining a digital life – can have a profound impact on our mental health.

 Although this study only proves a correlation between social media and mental health, and not direct causation, it still makes a strong case for reducing the amount of time young adults spend on social media platforms.

-The average amount of time spent on social media by internet users worldwide in 2018 was 136 minutes per day, or two hours and 16 minutes, according to Statista.
+The average amount of time spent on social media by internet users worldwide in 2021 was 142 minutes per day, according to Statista.

-If you spend excessive amounts of time on social media, or can’t stop yourself from compulsively checking Facebook, you might have a social media addiction.
+If you think that you spend much longer online, or can’t stop yourself from compulsively checking your feeds, you might have a social media addiction.

-New research from Michigan State University draws parallels between excessive social media use and drug addiction, pointing to compromised decision making as a common factor between the two conditions.
+Research from Michigan State University compared excessive social media use and drug addiction, pointing to compromised decision making as a common factor between the two conditions.

-Taking a break from social media can be difficult when it is such a habit and part of our everyday lives.
+Taking a break from social media can be difficult when it’s such a habit and part of our everyday lives.

 To reduce stress, you need to take a break from the stressor.